jpeslar1/GreenReports/README.md

 - `SESSION_SECRET`: Secret key for session management (required if authentication is enabled)
 - `SENDGRID_API_KEY`: API key for SendGrid email service (optional, for email functionality)

+## Deployment Options

+### Deploying to Vercel

+The project includes a `vercel.json` configuration file for easy deployment to Vercel:

+1. Connect your GitHub repository to Vercel
+2. Vercel will automatically detect the configuration
+3. Set the necessary environment variables in the Vercel dashboard
+4. Deploy the project

+The Vercel configuration handles:
+- Building both frontend and backend
+- Routing API requests to the backend
+- Serving static assets with proper caching
+- Supporting client-side routing for the React app

 ## External Integrations

 - **FormSubmit.co**: Contact form submissions are sent to contact@greenreports.co using FormSubmit.co